 The antibodies that B Cells produce are basic templates with a special region that is highly specific to target a given antigen.
 Different antibodies are destined for different purposes.
 Some coat the foreign invaders to make them attractive to the circulating scavenger cells, phagocytes, that will engulf an unwelcome microbe.

-When some antibodies combine with antigens, they activate a cascade of nine proteins, known as complement, that have been circulating in inactive form in the blood.
+When some antibodies combine with antigens, they activate a cascade of nine proteins, known as complement, that have been circulating in an inactive form in the blood.
 Complement forms a partnership with antibodies, once they have reacted with antigen, to help destroy foreign invaders and remove them from the body.
-Still other types of antibodies block viruses from entering cells.
+Still, other types of antibodies block viruses from entering cells.

 Activation of helper T cells

 After it engulfs and processes an antigen, the macrophage displays the antigen fragments combined with a protein on the macrophage cell surface.
-The antigen-protein combination attracts a helper T cell, and promotes its activation.
+The antigen-protein combination attracts a helper T Cell and promotes its activation.

 Activation of cytotoxic T cells